JoelynChua/techSeries2025_Butter/README.md

 ## Future Development & Scalability

 **Future Enhancements:**
+- Mascot displays moods matching the user's current feelings.
+- Alert (using websocket) emergency contact when mood score is very low
 - Develop peer-support communities where users can anonymously or semi-anonymously check in on friends, reducing isolation.
 - Add personalized recommendations for hobbies, relaxation exercises, and coping strategies based on user check-ins.
+- Add visualisations to view trend on user's mood score
 - Introduce advanced gamification with digital mascots, rewards, and milestone achievements to encourage regular engagement.
 - Integrate with wearables and health trackers (Fitbit, Apple Watch) to automatically monitor sleep, activity, and stress indicators.

 **Use Cases:**
 - Adaptable for schools, universities, and workplaces for mental wellness programs.